 Cho Chang suffers from this a lot within the fandom, turning a very troubled young girl into a crazy, jealous bitch.

 While Snape's far from flawless, there are those who will completely overlook his desire to protect people and his loyalty to Dumbledore.
 There are also those who will say that preemptive karma justifies James and Sirius bullying him at school.

-On the other hand, rabid and crazy Snape fans insist that James and Sirius are Complete Monsters and that James bullied/raped/forced Lily into marry him instead of the fanon!Snape they have in mind.
-Not to mention there's how they demonize Lily for not taking Snape's own bullcrap, openly saying she was a bad friend and a total whore for cutting her friendship with him when she had all the reason in the world.
+On the other hand, rabid and crazy Snape fans insist that James and Sirius are Complete Monsters and that James bullied/raped/forced Lily into marrying him instead of the fanon!Snape they have in mind.
+Not to mention there's how they demonize Lily for not taking Snape's own bullcrap, openly saying she was a bad friend and a total whore for cutting her friendship with him when she had every reason in the world to do so.

 Dumbledore is often portrayed as a sort of Evil Mastermind close to Voldemort's level.
 Granted, Dumbledore is a little manipulative in his role as The Chessmaster, but he genuinely cares for his students, and is very much a Big Good.

 Rooting for the Empire: A lot of fans bash the main characters, and Gryffindor House in general, because of the author's prejudice against Slytherin House, who they view as cultured and urbane in comparison to the crude, bullying Gryffindor jocks.
 In a slightly different perspective, they recognize most of Slytherin is evil, but criticize the author for making them so, especially considering their defining trait is "ambition", which any normal eleven-year-old would have oodles of ("I wanna be a ninja/astronaut/actor/doctor/lawyer!").
 So, to rebel, they generally ignore the fact that Slytherin sucks, and reinterpret them in the fandom to make a more realistic picture of cunning and ambition.